ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Navigate to [observability](https://{DomainName}/observe/) page and click **Logging**.
 1. Click on **Edit log resources** next to the service which you created earlier and select **Kubernetes**.
 1. Copy and run the first command on a terminal where you have set the KUBECONFIG to create a kubernetes secret with the logDNA ingestion key for your service instance.
 1. Copy and run the second command to deploy a logDNA agent on every worker node of your Kubernetes cluster.
-The LogDNA agent collects logs with the extension *.log and extensionsless files that are stored in the /var/log directory of your pod.
+The LogDNA agent collects logs with the extension *.log and extensionless files that are stored in the /var/log directory of your pod.
 By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.
 1. After you configure a log source, launch the logDNA UI by clicking **View LogDNA**.
 It may take a few minutes before you start seeing logs.

 Let's generate some application logs and view them in logDNA UI.